hytest-org/hytest/environment_set_up/ManualConfig-HPC.md

 1) Creating a custom hytest conda environment
 2) Configuring [Jupyter](https://jupyter.org/) server
 3) Launching a Jupyter server
 4) Connecting to your Jupyter server and the[Dask](https://dask.pydata.org/) dashboard from your personal computer

 This document assumes that you already have an access to Denali and Tallgrass and are comfortable using the command line.

-## Installing a Conda Software Environment
+## Set up a `hytest` Conda Environment

 This is the same manual process as describe in the [Quick-Start for HPC](./QuickStart-HPC.md#1b-set-up-a-hytest-conda-environment) to set up a `hytest` conda environment.